 The key to a successful Castella is in the beating of the eggs and baking time.
 Even after trying many times, I still wish to improve the slightly wrinkled top (Any tips, anyone?).
 Otherwise, the texture and flavor is just perfect!

 Before I realized that I needed to create my own recipe that works for my oven, I had tried many other Castella recipes I found online.
 However, I failed miserably despite the beautiful pictures shared in those recipes.
 Here are some of the tips I learned from my experience in achieving the perfect texture:

 Failure 1: A hard and dense layer formed at the bottom of the cake although the top layer turned out beautifully.

 - There needs to be enough air beaten into the batter for the cake to rise.
 Make sure to beat the eggs based on the time specified.
 The texture will be thick and the color will be pale yellow.
-When you stop the mixer and lift the whisk attachment, the mixture should fall in ribbons.
+When you stop the mixer and lift the whisk attachment, the mixture should fall into ribbons.

 - Sift the flour two times to loosen.

-- Do not over mix the batter when you add the flour mixture.
+- Do not over-mix the batter when you add the flour mixture.

 - Must use bread flour.

 A lot of recipes suggested to bake at a higher temperature and covering the cake with aluminum foil to prevent the cake from browning further and finish baking.
 However, this made the cake start to sink immediately and it didn’t work for me… Therefore, I couldn’t bake at a higher temperature than 320 ºF (160 ºC).